vedprakash-m/lexicon/docs/Tech_Spec_Lexicon.md

 - **Zustand**: Lightweight client state management

 ### Architecture Philosophy
-- **Local-First**: All processing happens on the user's Mac with no external dependencies
+- **Local-First**: All processing happens on the user's computer with no external dependencies
 - **Privacy-Focused**: No data leaves the user's machine without explicit consent
 - **Performance-Optimized**: Native Rust backend with efficient React frontend
+- **Cross-Platform**: Native performance on Windows 10+ and macOS 10.15+
 - **Universal-Compatible**: Intelligent content recognition for any text domain
 - **Extensible**: Plugin architecture ready for future enhancements and content types